EXJUSTICE/GRAB_SEA_CVChallenge/README.md

 #### __Just-In-Time data augmentation__

 Before the images were fed into our network, they underwent a set of preprocessing data-augmentation methods derived from the Keras and Tensorflow libraries designed to improve the performance and robustness of our model.
+While the Keras-based methods focused on translations and transformations, the Tensorflow library provided more advanced capabilities to modify the colorspace.

 **Keras**